GeNeHetX/DECAFE/README.md

   - **Gene Set Enrichment Analysis (GSEA)**<br>
   GSEA is a bioinformatics method used to interpret functional genomics studies by comparing sets of functionally related genes for coordinated expression changes.<br><br>

+  - **Over-Representation Analysis (ORA)**<br>
+  ORA is used to determine whether predefined sets of genes (e.g., pathways or functional categories) are over-represented among a list of differentially expressed genes, helping to reveal enriched biological processes.<br><br>

+  - **MCP-counter Analysis**<br>
+  MCP-counter is a method for quantifying the abundance of eight immune and two stromal cell populations in tissues using transcriptomic data.
+It has been validated through mRNA mixtures and immunohistochemistry, outperforming previous methods.
+MCP-counter helps analyze immune infiltrates in healthy tissues and tumors, supporting patient stratification and survival prediction in certain cancers.<br><br>

 ## Prerequisites :